 Yes, I do.
 I have one brother that is about a year and a half younger than me.
 I think I am happy I am the older brother, and I'm happy there are only two of us.
 We bonded a lot when we were younger, and both of us built each other into what we are today.
 We actually streamed together in December 2021, you can check out our streams of It Takes Two here.

 Taken in Australia on our cruise ship in Sydney the day our cruise took off.
 We had taken a flight of 14 hours the same day so I was pretty tired.

 What kind of travel have you done?

-I have actually been to 48 different US States!
-I have been fortunate enough to be gifted with such wonderful trips with my family to a lot of different places, which I have to thank my dad for, as he knows a lot about different workarounds for travel and getting it cheaper.
-The only states I am missing currently are Louisiana and West Virginia.
-I have also been to Canada and Australia (you can see how bad I smile).
+I have actually been to 49 different US States!
+I have been fortunate enough to be gifted with such wonderful trips with my family to a lot of different places, which I have to thank my dad for.
+He knows a lot about different workarounds for travel because of how he has done it a lot for work, and that gave him the status for cheaper travel.
+The only state I am missing currently is West Virginia.
+I have also been to Canada, as well as Australia (pictured on left).
 I love having the gift of travel, and I definitely don't take it for granted!
-If I need to leave you one tip about this, it's make sure you are wise with the little things so you can save for the big things.
+If I need to leave you one tip about this, it's make sure you're not wasting on little things so you can save for the big things.
 That has definitely worked for my family.